rackerlabs/rackspace-how-to/content/cloud-servers/linux-cloud-server-low-disk-troubleshooting.md

 ### Verify the new disk space after the clean up

-To determine disk space, run the same one-liner program that you ran earlier.
+To determine disk space, run the same one-line program that you ran earlier.
 Make a note of the amount of free space.

 ### Conclusion